 Diseases associated with vectors or contaminated materials:

-Salmonellosis, campylobacterosis, cryptosporidiosis, giardiasis, balantidiasis and infections with pathogenic E. coli are acquired by contact and oral ingestion of fecal material from infected animals.
-Pigs infected with these bacterial and protozoal diseases typically have diarrhea but some animals may show no symptoms of disease.
-Avoid direct contact with feces and urine and use gloves and hand-washing to avoid accidental oral ingestion of animal waste.
+Salmonellosis, campylobacterosis, cryptosporidiosis, giardiasis, balantidiasis and infections with pathogenic E. coli are acquired by contact and accidental ingestion of fecal material from infected animals.
+Pigs infected with these bacterial and protozoal diseases typically have diarrhea, but some animals may show no symptoms of disease.
+Avoid direct contact with feces and urine and use gloves and handwashing to avoid accidental ingestion of animal waste.
 Any animal with diarrhea should be suspect of having a zoonotic disease.
+Symptoms in people include abdominal pain, diarrhea, and fever.

 Individuals with exposure to animals and animal environments may develop allergic reactions to animal proteins (allergens).
 Approximately 20-30 percent of individuals working with laboratory animals will develop an allergic reaction to animal proteins and 5-10 percent of individuals will develop asthma.
 Personnel may be exposed to allergens through inhalation and contact with skin, eyes and mucous membranes.
 Animal allergens may be present in animal dander, hair, skin, urine, saliva, serum and any contaminated feed or bedding materials.
 Risk factors for developing an allergic reaction include history of previous allergies to animals.
 The signs and symptoms of an allergic reaction are nasal discharge and congestion, conjunctivitis, tearing and eye itching, skin redness, rash or hives and lower airway symptoms (coughing, wheezing and shortness of breath).
 Individuals with symptoms suggestive of an allergic reaction related to a workplace allergen should report their concerns to their supervisor and consult a physician.